 “This was a little bit of a David versus Goliath situation,” Ginsberg explains.
 “NEI employs just one hundred people.
 We’re not just member-driven, we’re member-funded.
 We were going up against a multibillion-dollar company with teams of lawyers at its fingertips.
 I am pretty sure that they didn’t think we were up to the challenge.”

 The litigation lasted ten months but involved an extremely compressed discovery and briefing schedule.
 While on a much-needed few days off, Ginsberg checked in with her CEO.
-“I told her that, at each of the many churches we toured, I prayed to the God of Summary Judgement,” she jokes.
+“I told her that, at each of the many churches we toured, I prayed to the God of Summary Judgment,” she jokes.

 Be it prayers, excellent lawyering, or a combination thereof, NEI emerged victorious on all counts with no appeal.
 “I felt that the work we had done put us in a favorable position,” Ginsberg says.
 “Obviously, you never know what the court is going to decide, but I strongly discouraged softening our position.”